rchakode/kube-opex-analytics/README.md

 - [Support & Contributions](#support--contributions)

 # Overview
 `kube-opex-analytics` (literally *Kubernetes Opex Analytics*) is a Kubernetes usage accounting and analytics tool to help organizations track the resources being consumed by their Kubernetes clusters over time (hourly, daily, monthly).
 The purpose of `kube-opex-analytics` is to help prevent overpaying.
-Indeed, it provides insightful usage analytics metrics and charts, that an organization can use as key indicators to take appropriate cost optimization decisions.
+Indeed, it provides insightful usage analytics metrics and charts, that engineering and financial teams can use as key indicators to take appropriate cost optimization decisions.

 Key features: